aemann2/contact_keeper/README.md

 ## Running the project locally
 - Clone or download the repo (e.g, `gh repo clone aemann2/contact_keeper`)
 - Place the cloned repo in a directory.
-I call mine `djago_contact_keeper`
+I call mine `django_contact_keeper`
-- Set up a virtual environment using `python -m venv venv`
+- In the directory containing the cloned repo, up a virtual environment using `python -m venv venv`
 - Activate the virtual environment using `. venv/bin/activate` with bash, or using `source venv/bin/activate` with zsh
-- Navigate into the main `contact_keeper` directory
+- Navigate into the main `contact_keeper` directory downloaded from the repo
-- In the `contact_keeper`, install the project dependencies using `pip install -r requirements.txt`
+- In `contact_keeper`, install the project dependencies using `pip install -r requirements.txt`
 - Follow the directions [here](https://dev.to/mungaigikure/how-to-set-up-postgres-in-your-django-project-575i) to set up a Postgres database locally
-- In the main `contact_keeper` directory, run `python manage.py migrate`
+- In the main `contact_keeper` directory, run `python manage.py migrate` and `python manage.py collectstatic`
 - Navigate to the `src` directory and create a file called `.env`.
 Populate this file with the values used to set up your Postgres database.
 Make sure `DEBUG` is set to `TRUE`.
 - In the main `contact_keeper` directory, run `python manage.py runserver` to run the project locally

+## Technology:

+Python, Django, SASS, Bootstrap, HTMX, Coverage (for testing), Postgres, Heroku

 ## Commands for running tests w/ coverage:
 - Run test suite: `coverage run --source='.' manage.py test`